 The Seattle Police Department Case Study

-As a case study, the Seattle Police Department has provided short descriptions of how their current practices (as of March 2014) are aligned with the literature and ideas in effective policing.
+As a case study, the Seattle Police Department (SPD) provided short descriptions of how their practices (as of March 2014) aligned with the literature and ideas in effective policing.
 We reviewed what the department has done in the past, against the current literature and ideas in effective policing.
-A summary of our findings appears in the SPD case study page (update for 2016 coming soon).
+A summary of our findings appears in the SPD case study page.
+We updated the links and materials in Spring 2018, except for those concerning SPD.
+We hope to receive updates from SPD in the future.